FrancescoDeRos/ionianbasin/README.md

 # ionianbasin
-##### This repository collects all material related to my master's thesis work for the Ionian basin region.
-If you have problems executing the code and reproducing the outputs check inside the folder specs/ about the flags/options used on the machines during the the simulation runs.
-If you still have issues after this tinkering step you can contact me.
+##### This repository collects all material related to my Master's thesis work for the Ionian basin region.
+If you have problems executing the code and reproducing the outputs check inside the folder specs/ about the flags/options used.
+If you still have issues contact me.
 The goal is always to start from the end point at which I stopped. derose.fr@gmail.com
+##### The aim is to maintain a reproducible and transparent archive of the numerical tests conducted for regional waveform modeling studies in this area.
+I hope whichever user interested in these kind of simulations will find this repository useful for its studies.
+***
+#### Important lookup table for ionianbasin repository -  main sources consulted for Master's thesis work.
+Uploaded September 2025.
+Francesco De Rose.
+Cosenza, Calabria.
+* Everything in this page is free to produce, share and build for one's needs.
+* * Time and Location - Cosenza, Calabria 22092025.
+***
 ---------------------
 #### Closeup view of the interested region: the southern part of Italy, Calabria and most of the Ellenic arc.
 <img src="events_runs.png" width="500" alt="Closeup of the Ionian basin arc">